The short answer: Yes, Cellucor C4 IS vegan.

 It took me way too long to find that answer myself.

-I kept reading mixed answers, with some saying that tons of vegan bodybuilders use it, and others saying it wasn’t because the creatine might be derived from animal sources.
+I kept reading mixed answers, with some saying that tons of vegan bodybuilders use it, and others saying it wasn’t because the creatine might be derived from animal sources (even though most creatine is vegan).

 Even different employees in Cellucor seem to be confused.